lewagon/data-setup/macOS.md

 ---

-:thinking: Why aren't we using the latest `3.9+` Python version?
+:thinking: Why aren't we using the latest `3.8+` Python version?
 Good question!
-For now, Python 3.9 is not supported by pyenv `pyenv install --list`.
+For now, Python 3.8 is [not supported by Jupyter](https://github.com/jupyterlab/jupyterlab/issues/6487) which is a key tool in Data Science.
 Let's be patient and be thankful of the open-source community work!

 ---